Gerhard Schröder: Early life and education

 Schröder was born in Blomberg, Lippe, in Nazi Germany.
 His father, Fritz Schröder, a lance corporal in the Wehrmacht, was killed in action in World War II in Romania on 4 October 1944, almost six months after Gerhard's birth.
 His mother, Erika (née Vosseler), worked as an agricultural labourer to support herself and her two sons.

 After the war, the area where Schröder lived became part of West Germany.
 He completed an apprenticeship in retail sales in a Lemgo hardware shop from 1958 to 1961 and subsequently worked in a Lage retail shop and after that as an unskilled construction worker and a sales clerk in Göttingen while studying at night school for a general qualification for university entrance (Abitur).
 He did not have to do military service because his father had died in the war.
 In 1966, Schröder secured entrance to a university, passing the Abitur exam at Westfalen-Kolleg, Bielefeld.
-From 1966 to 1971 he studied law at the University of Göttingen.
+From 1966 to 1971, he studied law at the University of Göttingen.

-In 1976, he passed his second law examination, and he subsequently worked as a lawyer until 1990.
+In 1976, Schröder passed his second law examination, and he subsequently worked as a lawyer until 1990.
 Among his more controversial cases, Schröder helped Horst Mahler, a founding member of the Baader-Meinhof terrorist group, to secure both an early release from prison and permission to practice law again in Germany.

 Early political career

 Schröder joined the Social Democratic Party in 1963.
-In 1978 he became the federal chairman of the Young Socialists, the youth organisation of the SPD.
+In 1978, he became the federal chairman of the Young Socialists, the youth organisation of the SPD.
 He spoke for the dissident Rudolf Bahro, as did President Jimmy Carter, Herbert Marcuse, and Wolf Biermann.

 Member of the German Bundestag, 1980–1986

 In 1980, Schröder was elected to the German Bundestag (federal parliament), where he wore a sweater instead of the traditional suit.
 Under the leadership of successive chairmen Herbert Wehner (1980–83) and Hans-Jochen Vogel (1983–86), he served in the SPD parliamentary group.
 He also became chairman of the SPD Hanover district.

 Considered ambitious from early on in his political career, it was widely reported and never denied, that in 1982, a drunken Schröder stood outside the West German federal chancellery yelling: "I want to get in."
 That same year, he wrote an article on the idea of a red/green coalition for a book at Olle & Wolter, Berlin; this appeared later in Die Zeit.
-Chancellor Willy Brandt, the SPD and SI chairman, who reviewed Olle & Wolter at that time, had just asked for more books on the subject.
+Chancellor Willy Brandt, the SPD and SI chairman who reviewed Olle & Wolter at that time, had just asked for more books on the subject.

 In 1985, Schröder met the GDR leader Erich Honecker during a visit to East Berlin.
-In 1986, Schröder was elected to the parliament of Lower Saxony and became leader of the SPD group.
+In the 1986 Lower Saxony state election, Schröder was elected to the Landtag of Lower Saxony and became leader of the SPD group.